How much does the average Golden Retriever weigh?

 Can we visit our puppy while we’re waiting for him to come home with us?

 - We understand that it’s exciting to learn you’re getting a new puppy and the wait can be very long, however, it’s also very important that we keep our puppies healthy and with their mom as much as possible during the first weeks.
 We offer one visit to meet the puppies.
 This is to ensure the best health for our pups.
-Our dogs are our family and their health is important to us and it’s also important that we guarantee all our families that they are bringing home a puppy free of sickness and diseases.
-We also ask that you don’t visit other kennels the day of your scheduled visit, as an extra precaution to prevent the spread of illnesses.
-Thanks to digital technology at our finger tips, we will be able to provide pictures of our litters frequently.
-Once you have chosen your pup, if you have a name chosen we will use it so your puppy starts to recognize it.
+Our dogs are our family and visitors come into our home to meet everyone, so following health protocols is very important.
+Thanks to digital technology at our finger tips, we are able to provide pictures and videos frequently.

 What do we need to purchase for our new puppy?

-- We recommend a crate, collar, leash, bed, and some quality chew toys.
+- We recommend a crate, collar, leash, bed, treats and quality chew toys and natural chews.
 For a complete least of items we suggest you have ready for your new pup, please see our Prep for Puppy menu.
 Since your puppy is going to grow quickly don’t bother buying a small crate, you can place a divider in it to make it smaller and continue to move it to accommodate your growing pup.
-Most of our supplies are ordered from Amazon.ca.
+Most of the supplies we recommend can be ordered from amazon.ca.
 Visit our Preparing For Puppy Page to see a complete list and links.
 We also recommend a good quality food and supplements.
-All our dogs and pups are fed TLC Whole Life Dog Food, and new to our breeding program is Royal Canin Golden Retriever Puppy & Adult Food.
+We use Royal Canine for all our goldens and send our puppies home with information on joining their autoship program.